Comparing Cost of Dental Implants & A Dental Bridge

 Debating between a dental implant and a traditional dental bridge?
 Consider the long term price.

-Although traditional bridges may serve as temporary alternative, as a permanent alternative, they may cause more harm than good.
+Although a traditional dental bridge may serve as a temporary alternative, as a permanent alternative, they may cause more harm than good.

 - Lack of dental roots causes bone resorption (or the thinning of your jawbone)

 - The teeth supporting the crown can get infected or begin to decay